openscm/scmdata/README.rst

 SCMData provides some useful data handling routines for dealing with data pertaining to Simple Climate Models (SCMs).

+An ``ScmDataFrame`` provides a subset of the functionality provided by `pyam <https://github.com/IAMconsortium/pyam>`_'s IamDataFrame, but is adapted to provide better performance for timeseries data.
+This package was originally part of `openscm <https://github.com/openclimatedata/openscm>`_.

 .. sec-end-index

 Contributing